Case Studies

 Twenty-eight developers spun out of the Ethereum Foundation with no hierarchy, no executives, and a rule that every decision must have everyone's consent.

-• Consent-based decisions with a distributed team
+• Consent-based distributed decisions

-• Legally binding decisions enshrined in governance documents
+• Legally binding governance decisions

-• A voice for every team member across time zones
+• Every voice heard across time zones

 Case study: Argot Collective